WPCloudDeploy/wp-cloud-deploy/README.md

 ## Requirements ##
 * WordPress 5.6 or later
-* PHP 7.4 (8.x is not yet supported primarily because many server provider PHP API wrappers and some of our PHP dependencies do not support it (yet).)
+* PHP 7.4 (8.x is not yet supported primarily because many server provider PHP API wrappers and some of our PHP dependencies do not yet support it.)

 Once the plugin is installed please view additional changes required to PHP and web server execution timeout values under the WPCLOUDDEPLOY->SETTINGS->GENERAL SETTINGS tab.
 You can also view all requirements at the bottom of our [getting started documentation](https://wpclouddeploy.com/documentation/wpcloud-deploy/introduction-to-wpcloud-deploy/) or in the [requirements documentation](https://wpclouddeploy.com/documentation/wpcloud-deploy/requirements/)